Shahabks/SUN_TORY_ML_Shelf_Allocation_Project/README.md

 #### Linear/Non-Linear Algorithms: Logistic Regression, Linear Discriminant Analysis, Gaussian Naive Bayes.
 Support Vector Machines, K-Nearest Neighbors,.
 Classification and Regression Trees.

 ### Python 3.6 64bit, Worked well/checked on Dell Inspiron i5577 for a large dataset (and Google Colab)
-### The algorithm comes with a sample dataset 27(column)x9215(rows) which is extendable (I assigned random/sample names to each column, you may revise them)
+### The algorithm comes with a sample dataset 27(column)x9215(rows) which is extendable (I assigned random/sample names to each column, you may revise them with a seed number for all models)
 #### When you run the algorithm, a popup asks you the path to the dataset directory (you may revise it)
 ### the algorithm generates/saves (in the same directory as the main dataset) a few *.csv files (statistics, correlation,factors) and *.sav models